Phrygians: History

 A conventional date of c.
 1180 BC is often used for the influx (traditionally from Thrace) of the pre-Phrygian Bryges or Mushki, corresponding to the very end of the Hittite Empire.
 Following this date, Phrygia retained a separate cultural identity.
 From tribal and village beginnings, the state of Phrygia arose in the 8th century BC with its capital at Gordium.
 Around 690 BC, it was invaded by the Cimmerians.
 Phrygia was briefly conquered by its neighbour Lydia, before it passed successively into the Persian Empire of Cyrus the Great and later the empire of Alexander and his successors.
 Later, it was taken by the Attalids of Pergamon, and eventually became part of the Roman Empire.
-The last mention of the Phrygian language in literature dates to the 5th century AD and it was likely extinct by the 7th century.
+The last mention of the Phrygian language in literature dates to the 5th century AD, and it was likely extinct by the 7th century.

 Migration

 After the collapse of the Hittite Empire at the beginning of the twelfth century BC, the political vacuum in central-western Anatolia was filled by a wave of Indo-European migrants and "Sea Peoples", including the Phrygians, who established their kingdom with a capital eventually at Gordium.
 It is presently unknown whether the Phrygians were actively involved in the collapse of the Hittite capital Hattusa or whether they simply moved into the vacuum left by the collapse of Hittite hegemony.
 The so-called Handmade Knobbed Ware was found by archaeologists at sites from this period in Western Anatolia.
 According to Greek mythographers, Midas had been king of the Phrygians, who were originally called the Bryges (Brigi) and came from the western part of archaic Thrace or Macedon.
 Midas has been linked to the Mushki king Mita.
-However, the origins of the Mushki, and their connection to the Phrygians, is uncertain.
+However, the origins of the Mushki and their connection to the Phrygians are uncertain.
 Some scholars have suggested that Mita was a Luwian name (it was recorded in Asia Minor in the 15th century BC).

 Though the migration theory is still defended by many modern historians, most archaeologists have abandoned it as the origin of the Phrygians due to a lack substantial archeological evidence, with the theory resting only on the accounts of Herodotus and Xanthus.